theSTremblay/GPT-Image-Scraper/README.md

 * This code leverage OpenAI's API - a paid platform
 * OpenAI's account and pricing models can be found here: https://openai.com/pricing

+If you found any code- snippets or the full code- helpful in the repo, drop a star, helps out in this job market

 ## More-to-Come

 I have run through a set of examples.
 I plan to be uploading gifs later and making bug fixes soon

 The code may need to be made more robust I'll work on that after the inital commit